aaronmams/jekyll-now/_posts/2020-04-28-AWS: MySQL DB in a Custom VPC.md

 <img src="/images/aws-rds-subnetgroup.png" width="400" height="200" />

 * find "subnet groups" in the left-rail navigation
-* above the table displaying existing subnet groups find the CTA button "create database subnet group
+* above the table displaying existing subnet groups find the CTA button "create database subnet group"
-* the table below shows the fields needed to create a new subnet group
+* the table below shows the fields needed to create a new subnet group and the values I picked for each field

 | field       | value                         |
 |-------------|-------------------------------|